 Why is my phone slow without Wi-Fi?

 Internet speed on your phone all comes down to your cell phone provider coverage and your location.
 Every provider offers different levels of coverage, and they are not all created equal.
-For example, Verizon offers way more reliable coverage than Sprint.
-If you live in a more rural area, your coverage might not be as reliable as it would be in the city, and as a result, you’ve got a case of slow internet.
+For example, Verizon the most reliable coverage overall.
+Or, if you live in a more rural area, your coverage might not be as reliable as it would be in the city, and as a result, you’ve got a case of slow internet.

 The solution: change your provider or change where you live.
 Both of those things are inconvenient, but changing your provider is the lesser of the two evils.